ufukty/gohandlers/README.md

 func X(w http.ResponseWriter, r *http.Request)
 ```

+**Method mismatch warning**

+gohandlers prints warnings when an handler is declared a method mismatch with the request binding type.
+Such as one asks a request body and other doesn't.

 **Automatic method detection**

 gohandlers implicitly assign most fitting HTTP method to every handler that doesn't specify its prefered HTTP method on the top-of-the handler comment block.
 The handler is assigned as `GET` if there is no `json` tag specified field in its request binding type.
 Otherwise it marked as a `POST` request. gohandler prints notice to terminal for implicit method assignments per handler.